 The energy-budget estimates of Mayer et al. (2022) calculate the net surface heat flux using top-of-atmosphere radiative fluxes from CERES-EBAF (Loeb et al., 2018) with a backward extension (Liu et al., 2020), and atmospheric energy budget quantities from ERA5 (see Mayer et al., 2021 for methods).
 These are combined with ocean heat content (OHC) tendencies from ocean reanalyses to infer the MHT.
 Mayer et al. (2022) use OHC tendencies from ORAP6 ("Mayer_ORAP6" in figures); here we use an additional (unpublished) ORAS5-based estimate ("Mayer_ORAS5"), using OHC tendencies from ORAS5 (Zuo et al., 2019), the same as that used in the Trenberth et al. (2019) estimate.
-For further details, see the supplementary materials.
+These ocean reanalyses were used because the monthly-mean ORAS5- and ORAP6-based inferred MHT estimates at 26°N have significant correlations with observations across the RAPID array (r=0.742 and r=0.592 respectively).
+We take the mean of two estimates that use either the Bering Strait or the Greenland Scotland Ridge as the northern boundary of integration.
 We note that energy-budget estimates may accumulate errors at southern latitudes, since they are integrated southward from high, northern latitudes (Dong et al., 2021).